sst/guide/_chapters/code-splitting-in-create-react-app.md

 comments_id: 90
 ---

-This chapter is an extra step that can help speed up the initial load time of your React app.
-It is not a required step to complete this guide.
-But feel free to follow along if you are curious about what Code Splitting is and how it can help larger React.js apps.
+Code Splitting is not a necessary step for building React apps.
+But feel free to follow along if you are curious about what Code Splitting is and how it can help larger React apps.

 ### Code Splitting